The Transport Finance Law Review: Malta

 - have power absolutely to sell the aircraft or share therein;

-- have the power to apply for any extensions, pay fees, receive certificates and generally do all such things in the name of the owner or registrant as may be required in order to maintain the status and validity of the registration of the aircraft;
+- have the power to apply for any extensions, pay fees, receive certificates and generally do all such things in the name of the owner or registrant as may be required to maintain the status and validity of the registration of the aircraft;

 - have the power to lease the aircraft so as to generate income therefrom; and

-- have the power to receive any payment of the price, lease payments, and any other income that may be generated from the management of the aircraft.
+- have the power to receive any payment of the price, lease payments and any other income that may be generated from the management of the aircraft.

-As regards to the conditional seller or the lessor, such person may (1) terminate the agreement and take possession or control of any aircraft object to which the agreement relates; or (2) apply for a court order authorising or directing either of these acts.
+As regards the conditional seller or the lessor, such person may terminate the agreement and take possession or control of any aircraft object to which the agreement relates; or apply for a court order authorising or directing either of these acts.
 Additional remedies available to any creditor include the deregistration of the aircraft and the export and physical transfer of the aircraft object from the territory in which it is situated.

 iii Arrest and judicial sale

 The law on ship arrest in Malta was, until 2006, governed by outdated and unclear rules and the Maltese admiralty jurisdiction was still being regulated by legislation that could be traced back to the mid-19th century position in England.
 These provided very limited heads of jurisdiction in rem on the basis of which a ship could be arrested and, in particular, did not regulate the substance of the action in rem.
 Problems arose in relatively more recent cases connected with bareboat charterers, for which no provision had been made.
-Furthermore, there was no right of sister ship or of associated ship arrest, nor any provisions for court-approved private sale of ships.
+Furthermore, there was no right of sister ship or of associated ship arrest, or any provisions for court-approved private sales of ships.

 All this changed with the statutory amendments introduced in 2006, as further amended in 2008.
 Although Malta is not a signatory to the Arrest Conventions of 1952 and 1999, the list of maritime claims that can be found under the current Maltese legislation reflects the lists found under these two Conventions and also closely adheres to the British Supreme Court Act of 1981.

-Maltese law provides both for the arrest of the vessel in rem, that is against the vessel for any of the 25 reasons listed under Article 742B of the COCP, as well as in personam, meaning that the vessel is arrested not because of a claim 'personally' addressed against it, but is arrested because of a claim addressed against the vessel's owner.
+Maltese law provides both for the arrest of the vessel in rem, that is, against the vessel for any of the 25 reasons listed under Article 742B of the COCP, as well as in personam, meaning that the vessel is arrested not because of a claim personally addressed against it, but is arrested because of a claim addressed against the vessel's owner.
 This latter option can only be exercised where the Maltese courts or a court of any other EU Member State would have jurisdiction to deal with the matter at hand in accordance with Article 31 of Council Regulation (EC) No. 44/2001.

 Ships may also be arrested in Malta in security of arbitration proceedings commenced against the shipowner.
 Lastly, ships may also be arrested in Malta pursuant to the provisions of Article 31 of Council Regulation (EC) No. 44/2001, dealing with provisional, including protective, measures, in cases where the courts of another Member State have jurisdiction as to the substance of the matter.

-The warrant is executed when notice is served on the executive officer of the authority that has the sea vessel in its hands or under its power or control and a copy of the warrant of arrest is also served on the person whose ship or vessel is arrested, the master or other person in charge of such ship or vessel, or the agent of such ship or vessel.
+The warrant is executed when notice is served on the executive officer of the authority that has the sea vessel in its hands or under its power or control, and a copy of the warrant of arrest is also served on the person whose ship or vessel is arrested, the master or other person in charge of such ship or vessel, or the agent of such ship or vessel.
 Furthermore, the authority that has in its hands or under its control the seagoing vessel against which such warrant of arrest has been issued shall take all necessary measures to display the court order for the general attention of third parties.